aidenszeto/aidenszeto.github.io/README.md

-OLD website - no longer deployed
+New website can be found [here](https://github.com/aidenszeto/portfolio)